jackerschott/rodem_project_template/README.md

 ```
 cookiecutter -c <branch> https://${USERNAME}:${ACCESS_TOKEN}@gitlab.cern.ch/rodem/projects/projecttemplate
 ```
+Note that cookiecutter will ask you for a container path.
+The corresponding container is supposed to be build by the provided Dockerfile and gitlab CI and pulled to the provided path later.
+Naturally the container path can always be changed by editing `workflow/main.smk` and `workflow/sweep.smk`.

 You can also clone the repository and then define a new instance as follows
 ```